Ronald Ivelaw-Chapman: Second World War

 At the outbreak of the Second World War Ivelaw-Chapman, now a wing commander, was part of the operations staff of RAF Bomber Command headquarters.
 In June 1940 he was promoted to group captain and was appointed station commander at RAF Linton-on-Ouse, a No. 4 Group bomber station near York.
 In 1941 he returned to a staff job at the Air Ministry involved in D-Day planning.
 In 1943 he was again appointed a station commander at RAF Elsham Wolds, a No. 1 Group bomber station.

 On the night of the 6/7 May 1944, Ivelaw-Chapman was flying as second pilot of a No. 576 Squadron Avro Lancaster on a mission to bomb an ammunition dump at Aubigne in France.
 His aircraft was shot down by a Luftwaffe night fighter and Ivelaw-Chapman went on the run.
 Because of his experience and knowledge British prime minister Winston Churchill ordered the French Resistance to do all they could to help him return to England, he was to be killed if he was in danger of being captured by the Germans.
 He was captured by the Gestapo on 8 June 1944, the most senior Bomber Command officer to have been captured by the Germans.
 Churchill's fear was unfounded as the Germans did not realise his importance and he was treated as an ordinary prisoner of war.

 Post war

 After the war Ivelaw-Chapman was promoted to air vice marshal and assumed command of No. 38 Group at Marks Hall, Earls Colne, Essex.
 In 1950 he became an air chief marshal and accepted the post of Commander-in-Chief of the newly formed Indian Air Force.
 On his return to the UK he became Air Officer Commanding-in-Chief at Home Command in March 1952, Deputy Chief of the Air Staff in November 1952 and Vice-Chief of the Air Staff in 1953 before he retired in 1957.

+As an anecdote recently discovered, Sir Ronald was found leading the V-Force planning during Russian premier Nikita Kruschevs tenure - both Sir Ronald and Kruschev met in the UK at an Air Trade show.

+"A December 1955 meeting chaired by Dickson discussed the possibilities.
+It agreed plans could be re-examined on the basis of mounting just one strike from dispersal airfields, and having the “serviceable element of one squadron” operating from the Class Is.
+The Vice-Chief of the Air Staff, Air Marshal Sir Ronald Ivelaw-Chapman, felt the “chances of getting off quickly” from those bases “with their superior facilities would be greater than from dispersal airfields”, while stressing the need for the dispersal scheme, “to convince the enemy of the inevitability of a counter-strike”.

 Family

-In 1930 Ivelaw-Chapman married his fiancée Margaret.